 Can a design patent application claim priority to a utility nonprovisional application?

-A design patent application may claim priority to a pending utility non-provisional patent application, but not to a provisional patent application under 35 USC § 172.
-The drawings in the earlier filed non-provisional application must adequately support the drawings to be filed in the design application.
+Yes, a design patent application may claim priority to a pending utility nonprovisional patent application, but not to a provisional patent application under 35 USC § 172.
+The drawings in the earlier filed nonprovisional application must adequately support the drawings to be filed in the design application.

-If a design patent application claims benefit under 35 USC 120 to a non-provisional application that directly claims the benefit of a provisional application, the design application cannot claim the benefit of the filing date of the provisional application [see MPEP 1504.20].
+If a design patent application claims benefit under 35 USC 120 to a nonprovisional application that directly claims the benefit of a provisional application, the design application cannot claim the benefit of the filing date of the provisional application [MPEP 1504.20].
 In other words, the design application will get only the benefit of the nonprovisional filing date, and not the provisional filing date.

-Can a utility non-provisional application claim priority to a design application?
+Can a utility nonprovisional application claim priority to a design patent application?